minprog/cs50x-1718-1819/problems/cards/lab/README.md

     card = deck.deal()

 right after creating the `Deck`.
-Because the deck hasn't been shuffled yet, this card should be the King of Spades.
+Because the deck hasn't been shuffled at that point, this card should be the King of Spades.
 Use `print(card)` to print the card. **Try** it out!

 Now test the `shuffle` method!
 Call it in your testing code and verify that the shuffling is indeed pseudorandom.